Skip to main content

 West of Mount Kenya, the Aberdare Mountains reach 4,000 meters (13,000 ft).
 Mount Elgon is very high as well, since it reaches 4,321 meters (14,176 ft), however, the summit is located in Uganda.

 The north-eastern portion of Lake Victoria, which is located at 1,100 meters (3,600 feet) above sea level, belongs to Kenya.
-Here are the average temperatures of Kisumu.
+In Kisumu, temperatures are stable throughout the year, and vary by a few degrees, highs ranging from 31.5 °C (89 °F) in February to 28 °C (82.5 °F) in June.

 3- Arid zone